martin1cerny/ProductData/Tools/Readme.md

 Examples can either be added to this project or can just reference this assembly as a library and inherit from the `AbstractExample` class.
 Utility methods include:
  - Model creation - IFC4 in-memory model is created automaticaly and ready for use
  - Comments and annotations - It is useful to extend sample files with comments to explain meaning and intended use of various data types and data structures.
 Utility method `Comment()` can be used to set these comments.
-Abstract property `Annotation` is used to ceate a header in the generated **.ifc* and **.ifcXML* files.
+Abstract property `Annotation` is used to create a header in the generated **.ifc* and **.ifcXML* files.
  - Dual file generation - using utility method `SaveAs()` creates both **.ifc* and **.ifcXML* files both containing annotation in the header and all comments placed just above the relevant entities.
 Also, any commented entity in IFC STEP21 file (**.ifc*) will contain comment lile with names of attributes in right order to make developer navigation in the file easier

 ### Sample file generation code example: